-If you suffer from an itchy scalp or dandruff, vinegar rinses often provide relief from the irritation because vinegar contains antibacterial qualities.
+If you suffer from an itchy scalp or dandruff, vinegar rinses might provide relief from the irritation because vinegar contains antibacterial qualities.
 The itchiness doesn't need to be an effect of product buildup, but in some cases, it is.
-ACV effectively cuts through buildup on the hair and scalp, giving your scalp the fresh, clean start it needs.
+ACV may effectively cut through buildup on the hair and scalp, giving your scalp the fresh, clean start it needs.

 Not everyone has unlimited funds when it comes to buying hair products.
 Whenever you can find something that works for you while saving you a lot of money, it's time to celebrate.
 Not only is regular apple cider vinegar incredibly inexpensive, it's easy to find.
 Just pop into your grocery store, chain or discount retailer and chances are, you'll find a bottle of ACV cheap.